41 Forgotten '00s Movies That Are Worth Rewatching

 'Lars and the Real Girl' (2007)

-ryan gosling in Lars and the real girl
+ryan gosling sitting with a giant doll in a wheelchair at a doctors office in Lars and the real girl

 (Image credit: Alamy)

 This film was simply too edgy for film-goers.
-It underperformed at the box office but was a critical darling, and more fans have come across this early Ryan Gosling performance as he's become a movie star.
-In brief: Shy, reclusive Lars gets an adult doll, dresses her up, and pretends she's his real-life human girlfriend.
-It's more heartfelt and tragic than it sounds.
+Though it underperformed at the box office, it was a critical darling, and more fans have come across this early Ryan Gosling performance since he's become a movie star.
+In brief?
+Shy, reclusive Lars (Gosling) gets an adult doll, dresses her up, and pretends she's his real-life human girlfriend.
+Trust us: It's more heartfelt—and—tragic than it sounds.

 WATCH IT